An online simulation inspired by the documentary film and book by Rita Dove, Sonata Mulattica

 Through the gaming experience, players will understand vital multicultural influences on classical music, learn rudimentary composition concepts and discover the expressive power of music.
 Themed levels range from the experience of George Augustus Polgreen Bridgetower, an Afro European violinist whose story is virtually unknown despite an astounding virtuosity that enthralled eighteenth and early nineteenth century nobility, to other classical musicians of African descent: the Chevalier de Saint Georges (also known as the “Black Mozart”), Samuel Coleridge Taylor (the “African Mahler”) and “the dean of African-American composers” William Grant Still.

-A mobile-accessible approach to game design provides us a point of contact to share classical music with youth, especially in low income communities.
+A mobile-accessible approach to game design provides us a point of contact to share classical music with youth, especially in under-served communities.
 It is a way for kids to interact with history, as well as to experiment with the fundamentals of musical composition organically, without instruction.
 The Search for Harmony aims to bridge a divide between disparate cultures and allow everyone an opportunity to realize the multi-cultural contributions that have shaped music throughout history.
 This kind of education is particularly critical today, especially with decreased funding for artistic and music programs across the United States.

 In 2017, the production received a Start Up Grant from the NEH Office of Digital Humanities to support archival research, technology evaluation, adviser consultation, storyboard development, and gameplay design.